SeqWare/seqware/README.md

-    mvn clean install # (runs unit tests but skips integration tests, HBase for query engine and Jetty for web service by default) mvn clean install -DskipTests # (skips all unit tests and integration tests) mvn clean install -DskipITs=false # (runs all unit tests and all integration tests)
+    mvn clean install # (runs unit tests but skips integration tests, HBase for query engine and Jetty for web service by default) mvn clean install -DskipTests # (skips all unit tests and integration tests) mvn clean install -DskipITs=false # (runs all unit tests and ntegration tests that only require postgres as a prerequisite) mvn clean install -DskipITs=false -P extITs # (runs all unit tests and all integration tests including those that require Condor/Globus/Pegasus)

 If you wish to build the whole of SeqWare at once, you will need: